Parwarish: Broadcast

-Parwarish airs on ARY Digital every Monday and Tuesday.
-It is also available for streaming on ARY Digital’s official website and YouTube channel for international viewers.
+Parwarish aired on ARY Digital every Monday and Tuesday from April to August 2025.
+It is also available for streaming on ARY Digital's official website and YouTube channel for international viewers.

 Controversy

 In mid-2025, Parwarish sparked public outrage after an episode briefly featured a poster displaying LGBTQ+ symbolism in the background of a college campus scene.
-The image, though shown only momentarily, triggered backlash on social media, with critics accusing the show of promoting "foreign agendas" and undermining traditional cultural values.
+The image, though shown only momentarily, triggered backlash on social media, with critics accusing the show of promoting "foreign agenda" and undermining traditional cultural values.
 Hashtags calling for a boycott of the drama trended on local platforms, and some conservative commentators demanded regulatory action against the producers and network.
 In contrast, progressive viewers and civil society members defended the scene as a reflection of diverse realities on university campuses and applauded the show for subtly acknowledging marginalized identities.
 ARY Digital did not issue an official statement, while the production team remained silent amid the controversy.
 The incident reignited national debates on censorship, freedom of expression, and the visibility of LGBTQ+ individuals in Pakistani media.